 In the recent seasons he sang La Bohème at Royal Opera House and in Zurich, Don Carlo in Florence, Tosca at Puccini Festival in Torre del Lago and at Mariinsky, Un Ballo in Maschera at La Scala and in Tokyo in tournée with Teatro Regio di Torino, La Traviata in Oviedo, Attila in Shanghai, Madama Butterfly at Opéra Bastille, I Puritani in Bilbao.

-Most recently, Andrea Chénier in Naples, Madama Butterfly at the Royal Opera House and at Opéra Bastille, Lucia di Lammermoor at La Scala, La Traviata in Barcelona, Lucia di Lammermoor in Turin, Iris in Montpellier with RadioFrance, Carmen and Traviata at Arena, Pagliacci and Macbeth at Teatro Regio in Turin.
+Most recently, Andrea Chénier in Naples, Madama Butterfly at the Royal Opera House and at Opéra Bastille, Lucia di Lammermoor at La Scala, La Traviata in Barcelona, Lucia di Lammermoor in Turin, Iris in Montpellier with RadioFrance, Carmen and Traviata at Arena, Pagliacci and Macbeth at Teatro Regio in Turin, I puritani (concert form) at the Opera of Montecarlo.

 Future plans include: Francesca da Rimini at La Scala and Il Trovatore at Opéra de Paris.